 - Doi Inthanon, the highest mountain in Thailand, is located in Chiang Mai.

 - The best time to visit Chiang Mai is during the months of October through April when the weather is most pleasant and major cultural festivities happen: lantern festival in November, Christmas, Chinese New Year, and Songkran in April.
 During this period, which is also the peak season in Chiang Mai, travelers are highly advised to book train tickets and accommodation ahead of time.
+Note: Burning season in Chiang Mai, Thailand where most of its highlands are covered with smog including parts of Doi Inthanon happens every February to April before the Songkran Water Holiday Festival.
+Consider this when you visit the province.

 MONEY SAVING TIPS FOR CHIANG MAI